 The key to successfully completing the Whole30 program is not only to maintain a positive can-do mindset, but to also be sure to follow these five simple tips for success!

 P.S.
 You don’t have to fly solo!
-I’ve put together an incredible collection of free helpful resources and support to make your 30-day journey a delicious success!
-Join my June 2017 Whole30 Community for exclusive, subscriber-only Whole30 meal plans, recipes, resources and lots of encouragement!
+I’ve put together an incredible collection of free helpful resources and support on my Whole30 resources page to help make your 30-day journey a delicious success!

 Tip 1: EAT!

 Yes, I know that you’re supposed to work toward eating just three meals a day (plus an extra bonus post-workout meal for those who are exercising).
 But it may take you a week (or even two) to get to that point.
 So don’t completely overwhelm and shock your body with just three meals a day the first few days or week of the program, especially if you’ve been a “grazer” your whole life.